Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/aws/quickstart-msk/README.md

 ## Requirements

-- AWS CLI installed and configured with appropriate permissions
+- AWS CLI installed
-- Basic knowledge of AWS services, especially MSK
+- AWS access keys of a temporary non-production IAM user with no specific permissions

 ## Set up the MSK Cluster